tijanidevit/pharmacy-test/README.md

 #### Customers

--   Customers can either register or be added by the admin
+-   Customers can be added by the admin
 -   Customers can see products and order products
 -   Customers can then make payments